 Fleet Prison — A prison near Fleet River for debtors and bankrupts.

-Folly – An ornamental building in a garden.
+Folly — An ornamental and essentially useless building in a garden.

 Foolscap — Writing paper of the Regency period, so called because it usually was imprinted with a watermark of a jester’s cap.